cdhsausageboy/osu-wiki/wiki/Tournaments/OTMT/2022/en.md

 | Finals | Best-of-13 | 7 |
 | Grand Finals | Best-of-13 | 7 |

-4. The mappool will change in size depending on round, but at a very minimum will contain 3 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime, 2 FreeMod, and 1 Tiebreaker.
-   - FreeMod consists of Hidden, HardRock, or Hidden+HardRock.
-No other mods/combinations of mods may be used (this includes NM).
-5. Players can request to use Nightcore instead of DoubleTime, but the opponent must also agree upon the request.
-6. Players are allowed one ban per match.
-7. Players can pick a warmup with the max length of **four minutes**.
-8. `!roll` will determine who will pick the first beatmap.
-9. The player with the lowest `!roll` score will ban first, followed by their opponent.
-10. Players have 10 minutes in Group Stage or 15 minutes in every stage above to attend their match before a win by default is given to the other player.
-11. If both players fail, the player with the highest failed score wins the point.
-12. If the scores are tied, then the beatmap will be played again and no point(s) will be awarded.
+4. The tournament host will release the mappool and schedules one week before each round.
+5. If required, players may request for a reschedule of their matches via the #otmt-reschedule channel in the Discord server.
-    - If there exists two ties in a row on the same beatmap, the map may be nullified and not reused.
+- Reschedules will only be allowed before the Thursdays, 23:59 UTC+8 of every week. there exists two ties in a row on the same beatmap, the map may be nullified and not reused.
 The player whom selected the tied map may pick again.

 #### Tournament structure

-1. Seeding is based off of the player's ranking; there will be four seed categories and every player will fit into one of these depending on their total osu!taiko pp compared to the rest of the players.
-Groups for the Group Stage will be groups of four, where each player is from a different seed category (this may change depending on the number of participants).
-2. 4 points to win the match in the Group Stage.
-3. 5 points to win the match in the Round of 16.
-4. 6 points to win the match in the Quarterfinals and the Semifinals.
-5. 7 points to win the match in the Finals.
+1. The tournament starts off with the Qualifiers stage to sort the players into their respective seedings in the Top 32 (Top Seed, High Seed, Low Seed, etc).
+2. The top 32 players will then advance to the Group Stages to further narrow down the players into the Top 16.
+3. In the Group Stages, players will be arranged into 8 separate groups of 4, with each group consisting of one player from each seed ranking (top, high, mid, low).
+4. The four players will be matched against each other throughout the weekend and the two (2) players with the highest number of W:L (win-loss) ratio will advance to the RO16.
+5. If the number of registrants are below 32, some groups will only consist of 3 players.